AbeHandler/SpringRA/README.md

 	- See `week1/report.md` for details

 - Week 2
 	- During the week, supervisor and RA will review titles of all inbound citations and flag the papers that warrant further review.
-This may require defining a schema.
+This may require defining inclusion criteria.
 	- Collect PDFs of 100 of the papers that warrant review and save under PDFs.
 The organization schema is: first authors's last name (Year)

 - Week 3